Maytch/technical-discussion/README.md

 * Kanban lists of Todo / In Progress / Done, simple tracking for short term management
 * Avoid hero driven development, who will swoop in at the end of the project to get things done
 * Kaisen - make things better on a daily basis

+### Trello Boards / Kanban

+Start with your list of Todos, maybe each is a ticket or an achieveable task in a project for a week.

+### Excel

+Make a quaterly plan with 12 weeks and your key goals for the quarter.
+To aid in your kanban week-to-week.

+##